Supply Chain in Society

 We have established personnel systems for childbirth and childcare in accordance with laws and regulations, as well as personnel systems such as "Childcare Allowance" and "Child Allowance" to provide support after childbirth.

-After returning to work, we offer flexible work arrangements, including reduced hours, to support flexible work styles.
+After returning to work, we offer flexible work arrangements, including reduced hours or telecommuting, to support flexible work styles.

 As mentioned above, the JES Group has a high ratio of technical personnel.
-For the time being, the Group will not set a target for the ratio of women in management positions, but will set the year-on-year increase in the number of female managers as an indicator to strengthen human resource development and internal environmental improvement.
+For the time being, the Group will not set a target for the ratio of women in management positions, but will make sure the number of female managers increase year-on-year as an indicator of the Group strengthening human resource development and internal environmental improvement.

 To achieve this goal, we aim to have human resources who can play an active role in management positions by implementing the general action plan based on the Law for the Promotion of Women's Advancement.